NikolaiF90/F90API/README.md

 ## Contributing

 F90 API is open to contributions from the AID scripting community.
-If you have a utility that every script needs, a fix for an AID quirk, or a pattern worth standardising - open a pull request or reach out on the AI Dungeon Discord.
+If you have a utility that every script needs, a fix for an AID quirk, or a pattern worth standardising, open a pull request or reach out on the AI Dungeon Discord.

 Contributors are credited by name in this repository.